amaccarini/arcade/README.md

 ![my_menu](images/menu.png)

 The workflow can be divided in three steps:

-- **Generate the geoJSON file**: Start by pressing the `Create geoJSON file` button.
+- **Generate the geoJSON file**: Start by pressing the `Create geoJSON file button`.
 This action prompts Arcade to generate a geoJSON file containing the building footprints of an urban area.
 The area is defined by a bounding box with four parameters: maximum latitude, maximum longitude, minimum latitude, and minimum longitude.
 By default, these parameters correspond to a small block in Berkeley, California.
-- **Import the geoJSON file**: Next, select the generated geoJSON file by clicking the folder icon.
-The geoJSON file will be located in the output folder you specified in the Preferences panel.
-After selecting the file, click `Import geoJSON files`.
-Arcade will then create the buildings in the Blender scene!
+- **Import the geoJSON file**: Next, select the generated geoJSON file by pressing the folder icon.
+You will find the geoJSON in the output folder that you chose in the Preferences panel.
+Once you click `Import geoJSON file`, Arcade will create the buildings in the Blender scene!
+- **Run energy simulations**: Finally, select all buildings in the scene, and press the `Calculate Heating and Cooling Loads` button.
+Arcade will run energy simulations and output a `.csv` file with hourly heating and cooling loads for each building.